SAP Solution Manager: Overview

 The current version of SAP Solution Manager is SAP Solution Manager 7.2, available since August 2016.

-Support Package Stack 15 for SAP Solution Manager 7.2 was released in August 2022, delivering new innovations based on customer innovation requests.
+Support Package Stack 17 for SAP Solution Manager 7.2 was released in July 2023, delivering innovations based on customer innovation requests.
 Accordingly, the product’s documentation was updated with new release information.

 Some of the claimed benefits of using SAP Solution Manager 7.2 are that it helps: